 Tulpar Lake – A couple of kilometers before Lenin Peak base camp, you find Tulpar Lake, a beautiful lake surrounded by velvet-green rolling hills, from where you have fantastic views of the Lenin Peak.
 The lake has a yurt camp and doesn’t require any permit, unlike the Lenin Peak base camp, which actually does require a permit.

 Lenin Peak – Standing 7,100 meters above sea level, Lenin Peak is the second highest mountain in the Pamir range.
-We trekked to the advanced base camp and it was one of the best trekking experiences we’ve ever had.
+We trekked to the advanced base camp and it was our best trekking experience in Kyrgyzstan.
 Theoretically, visiting the base camp requires a special permit but we didn’t have it and, obviously, no one asked for it.

 The article about How to get to Tulpar and Lenin Peak base camp is on its way.